Treatment for heel pain usually involves using a combination of techniques, such as stretches and painkillers, to relieve pain and speed up recovery.

 See your GP or another suitably qualified healthcare professional, such as a podiatrist, if you’ve had persistent heel pain for a number of weeks and it hasn't cleared up.
 They'll be able to diagnose the problem and give you specific advice about a suitable exercise programme.

 Most cases of heel pain get better within 12 months.
 Surgery may be recommended as a last resort if your symptoms don't improve after this time.
 Only one in 20 people with heel pain will need surgery.

 Rest the affected foot whenever possible.
 Avoid walking long distances and standing for long periods.
 However, you should regularly stretch your feet and calves using exercises such as those described below.

 Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can be used to help relieve pain.

 Some people also find applying an ice pack to the affected heel for five to 10 minutes can help relieve pain and inflammation.

 However, don't apply the ice pack directly to your skin.
 Instead, wrap it in a towel.
 If you don't have an ice pack, you can use a packet of frozen vegetables.

 Exercises designed to stretch both your calf muscles and your plantar fascia (the band of tissue that runs under the sole of your foot) should help relieve pain and improve flexibility in the affected foot.

 A number of stretching exercises are described below.
-It is usually recommended you do the exercises on both legs, even if only one of your heels is affected by pain.
-This will improve your balance and stability, as well as helping to relieve heel pain.
+It's usually recommended that you do the exercises on both legs, even if only one of your heels is affected by pain.
+This will improve your balance and stability as well as relieving your heel pain.